-We are proud to have earned our ISO 9001:2008 certification and are diligently working on obtaining AS9100 certification, which is projected for a 2018 Q3 implementation.
+We are proud to have earned our AS9100D and ISO 9001:2015 certifications, ITAR registered, and are RoHS compliant.
 See more about our certifications on our Certifications Page.

 We are also seeing greater customer emphasis on environmental issues.
 Fotofab had anticipated this growing trend and is well positioned to satisfy these customer concerns.
 We are particularly proud to have been commended by government regulatory agencies for our environmental compliance and cooperation.